real-logic/aeron/aeron-samples/README.md

 # Aeron Samples

 Here you will find a collection of samples and tools for Aeron.
-The build process builds a complete jar of the samples and places it in this location

-     aeron-samples/build/libs/aeron-samples-<version>.jar

 Each of the Samples can be run with a simple script that can be found in: